JacquelineCasey/Parsley/README.md

 However, I did not read up on the actual algorithms that uses the GSS, I just cooked up my own.

+**Update**: I've swapped out the GSS algorithm with a much prettier and demonstrably more efficient recursive algorithm.
+It memoizes a lot, so it resembles a dynamic programming approach, though the table is very jagged so I don't know if it technically qualifies as DP.

 I am unsure about the runtime - I haven't tried to determine this yet since I know I still want to make some optimizations.
 Technically, its not gauranteed to terminate, since left recursive formulae lead to infinite loops.
 These could be detected in